Enabling meaningful engagement of marginalised groups in management of urban Nature Based Solutions

 Micro Urban Living Lab

-Tyresö is a fast-growing municipality in Sweden’s capital, Stockholm, with approximately 50 000 inhabitants.
-Tyresö is only a short distance from the centre of Stockholm, but has a strong green and blue character, including both an archipelago coastline and part of Tyresta National Park, Europe’s most central national park, making nature an important part of the city’s identity.
+Tyresö is a fast-growing municipality close to Sweden’s capital Stockholm but despite this Tyresö has a strong green and blue character, including both an archipelago coastline and part of Tyresta National Park, Europe’s most central national park.

 These major natural resources contain many recreational and ecological values of both national and regional importance.
 However, there is a lack of local parks, playgrounds and other meeting places close to residential areas.
 This needs to be developed to meet the needs of the growing population in a denser urban area.
 The Tyresö Comprehensive Plan states that the municipality should develop in a sustainable way in terms of environmental, social and financial aspects.